 Mojie Crigler

-Mojie Crigler is the author of Get Me Through Tomorrow: A Sister’s Memoir of Brain Injury and Revival (University of Nebraska Press, 2015) and co-author of Under the Big Tree: Extraordinary Stories from the Movement to End Neglected Tropical Diseases (Hopkins Press, 2019).
-Her short fiction and nonfiction works have appeared in Brooklyn Rail, Drunken Boat, Hunger Mountain, Critical Flame, The Rumpus, Glimmer Train Bulletin, Glimmer Train, Los Angeles Review, Arkansas Review, Chesapeake Reader, The Believer, The Gut, Thumbnail, Bona Fide Books’ anthology, Tahoe Blues, and Scientific American’s blog.
-She’s received the Howard Frank Mosher Prize for Short Fiction, a Pushcart nomination, and several honorary mentions and second places.
+My short fiction and nonfiction works have been published in Brooklyn Rail, Drunken Boat, Hunger Mountain, Critical Flame, The Rumpus, Glimmer Train Bulletin, Glimmer Train, Los Angeles Review, Arkansas Review, Chesapeake Reader, The Believer, The Gut, Thumbnail, Bona Fide Books’ anthology, Tahoe Blues, and Scientific American’s blog.
+I’ve received the 2010 Howard Frank Mosher Prize for Short Fiction, an Awesome Grant, a Pushcart Prize nomination, a bunch of honorable mentions, and second place in an M&M’s sweepstakes.

-As a writer, she has worked for the NBA, PBS, Wellesley College, Stanford University, Bryn Mawr Communications, The END Fund, Gentle Giant, and others.
+As a jack-of-all-trades writer, I’ve worked for Wellesley College, Stanford University, the NBA, ABC TV, PBS, Bryn Mawr Communications, The END Fund, Gentle Giant, and others.

-During the pandemic, Mojie created a podcast—Write Your COVID Story—to help patients and clinicians write about their experiences.
+During the pandemic, I created a podcast to help patients and clinicians write about their COVID experiences.
+It’s available here and on podcast platforms.
+People are still using it!

 Photo: Drew Hood